 Review of IRB Applications:

-Applications will be submitted at any time, reviewed and determination shared between 7-10 business days from the date of submission.
+Applications are submitted at any time, reviewed and determination shared between 7-10 business days from the date of submission.

 Changes to Research Applications

 The Federal government requires that any changes to previously approved research applications need to be approved by the IRB prior to implementation.
 Please contact the Chair at email@example.com prior to submitting a change of research request.